kbaseIncubator/trees2/README.md

 Overview
 ----------
-This KBase service provides data access and manipulation of multiple sequence alignments (MSAs) and phylogenetic trees built from MSAs.
+This KBase service provides helper methods for performing data access and manipulation of multiple sequence alignments (MSAs) and phylogenetic trees.
 It also includes support to build alignments and trees from sequence data using a variety of popular methods.
 This KBase module includes a c++ tree library wrapped in a SWIG interface which can be downloaded and used locally.
 Because it is wrapped in SWIG, the functions can be